Do you know the difference between a therapist, a counselor, and a psychologist?

 - Determine treatments based on the most effective evidence based research

 - Adhere to the highest standards of practice

 - Can include psychologists, professional counselors (LPC), marriage counselors (LMFT), life coaches and social workers

-- One does not need any degree or specialization to start practicing as a counselor
+- One does not need a specialization to start practicing as a counselor

 - Instead of the behavioral approach adopted by psychologists, a counselor tries to encourage the patient to direct the treatment session.

 - In a broader sense, both psychologists and counselors are specialists who try to solve personal problems of people though adopting different approaches.

 A psychologist is trained to study human behavior and mental processes.
 Psychology degrees are available at all levels: bachelor’s, master’s, or doctorate (PhD or PsyD – Dr. Steven Lazarus completed the PsyD certification).
 Advanced degrees and licensing are required for those in independent practice or who offer patient care, including clinical, child, counseling, and school psychologists.
 Dr. Lazarus is a licensed psychologist and a licensed professional counselor.